Best Cream Cheese Frosting Recipe

 Notes

-Use only full fat block cream cheese.
-Do not use cream cheese in tub.ย
+• Use only full fat block cream cheese.
+Do not use cream cheese in tub.

 To store: Place frosting in an airtight container in the refrigerator for three to four days, but can not be frozen as it will ruin the consistency of the frosting.
+Desserts topped with this frosting require refrigeration.
+Store those desserts in an airtight container in the refrigerator.

-To use: Remove frosting from the refrigerator and add a tablespoon of heavy cream to the frosting and mix with an electric mixer until the frosting returns to aย spreadable consistency.
+To use: Remove frosting from the refrigerator and add a tablespoon of heavy cream to the frosting and mix with an electric mixer until the frosting returns to a spreadable consistency.

 Nutrition